matrix-org/matrix-spec-proposals/proposals/2181-user-deactivated-errcode.md

 ## Security considerations

-This would allow users to be able to detect if their account had been deactivated.
-This is probably something we'd like to allow though.
+While the existence of a user was already public knowledge (one can check if the User ID is available through `/register`, this proposal would allow any user to be able to detect if a registered account has been deactivated.

 ## Conclusion